m00se-3/JohnConwayGameofLife/README.md

 - **--ups** The number of times per second that the grid will update.
 Default: 60

 Note: The release zip flder contains some .bat files that include some sample custom sizes.

+## Known Issue

+The game's actual FPS is going to run about half what the target FPS is.
+This is not a performance problem.
+It is either CPU scheduling or a bug within the code that I have not been able to identify yet.